flatcar-archive/flatcar-docs/os/booting-on-cloudca.md

     </div>
     <div class="tab-pane" id="beta">
       <div class="channel-info">
         <p>The Beta channel consists of promoted Alpha releases.
 The current version is Flatcar Linux {{site.beta-channel}}.
-To use the Beta channel on cloud.ca, use the "CoreOS Stable" template and update the cloud-config to [change the channel to beta][switching-channels]: </p>
+To use the Beta channel on cloud.ca, use the "Flatcar Linux Stable" template and update the cloud-config to [change the channel to beta][switching-channels]: </p>
       </div>

 ```cloud-config